trofi/trofi.github.io.gen/static/README.md

-This repository is generated out of <https://github.com/trofi/trofi.github.io>.
+This repository is generated out of <https://github.com/trofi/trofi.github.io.gen>.
-Please send pull requests and issues there.